playground/tfjs-pipeline/README.md

-# Tensorflow pipeline
+# Tensorflow pipeline build with NodeJS

-This project aims to streamline the process of training of Tensorflow V2 deep neural network model from A to Z.  This project assumes you have already set up your system setup with the Python >= V3.5
+This project aims to streamline the process of training a Tensorflow V2 deep neural network model from A to Z.  This project assumes you have already set up your system and environment with the Python >= V3.5

-pre_process.js is script that provides the sub-processes that help you through the entire process from having a labeled data set to generating the inference graph with a saved model that can be used in your nodejs application.
+pre_process.js is script that provides the sub-processes that will help you through the entire process from labeling the dataset to generating the inference graph with a saved model that can be used in your nodejs application for inferencing or object detections.

 * Start with your image dataset
 * Resize images (depending on your use case, smaller images size speeds up training time)